 Switching from stimulus to stimuli follows grammar rules for plurals taken from Latin.
 Many words share this pattern:

-This shows how English plural nouns can sometimes follow Latin patterns instead of the regular -s ending.
+This shows how English Multiple nouns can sometimes follow Latin patterns instead of the regular -s ending.

 Examples